 It’s all in the details!
-Andrew Carruthers, Education Director for Sam Villa shares the fine details to solve one of the most common challenges hairdressers face when cutting a one-length bob; an inconsistent perimeter line.
+Andrew Carruthers, Cultural Ambassador for Sam Villa shares the fine details to solve one of the most common challenges hairdressers face when cutting a one-length bob; an inconsistent perimeter line.

 Read on to discover how the solutions!

 WHY IS CUTTING A ONE LENGTH HAIRCUT SO CHALLENGING?

 There are a few key factors that contribute to the challenge of cutting a consistent perimeter line from side-to-side.

 One thing to be aware of is how we section the hair prior to cutting.
 Sections should be straight and clean lines mirroring the exact lines we will cut as we move around the head.

 Always be sure to section around the head with precise lines prior to starting your haircut!

 - The first key factor is how we place our fingers onto our sections.
 If you hold up your pointer and middle finger, you’ll notice that the fingertips are where the fingers are skinniest.
 They gradually get thicker moving towards the knuckles where they’re the thickest.

 - The second key factor is the weight of our elbow pulling our hand down.
 When cutting hair, our arms and elbows are lifted.

 a.
 This is problematic when we grip sections in between these fingers.